reyesgo/cybersec-project-docs/Project 2/README.md

    - #### What kind of alarm can be set to detect future port scans?

-      - Setup an email alert for login attempts and login location.
+      - Set up an email alert for login attempts and log-in location.

    - #### What threshold would you set to activate this alarm?

       - The alert for failed attempts should trigger after 5 failed attempts.
-The alert for the login location should trigger every time an uncommon location is detected on login attempt.
+The alert for the login location should trigger every time an uncommon location is detected on log-in attempt.

    - ### System Hardening

    - #### What configurations can be set on the host to mitigate port scans?

-      - Limit login attempts by locking the user account for a period of time after 5 consecutive failed attempts.
+      - Limit login attempts by locking the user account for some time after 5 consecutive failed attempts.

       - Only allow terminals that hold a recognized SSL certificate to connect to the WebDAV.